Bynder/cw-wordpress-plugin/readme.txt

 * Please [visit our support documentation](https://support.bynder.com/hc/en-us/articles/14786938909458-Content-Workflow-Integrations#wordpress-integration).

 == Screenshots ==
-1. Create Template Mappings to map your Content Workflow Templates to your WordPress content.
+1. Create Template mappings between Content Workflow and your WordPress posts and pages
-2. Mappings allow you to import Content Workflow items as Pages, Posts, Media and various Custom Post Types.
-3. Map individual fields to a huge range of places in WordPress.
-4. Quickly find your items by entering the bulk-edit view, and using filters and live search.
-5. Using the post metabox, you can push and pull your Content Workflow items, and change their status on Content Workflow.
-6. Or change the item's Content Workflow status in quick-edit mode.
+2. Automate workflow status updates during import
+3. Filter and refine to content you wish to import
+4. Bulk import your content at scale

 == Changelog ==
 = 1.0.0 =